Hellorin/JCSPExamples/README.md

     * Using the mechanisms of channel poisoning as well
     * Can be found in the package ch.hellorin.jcsp.altingPoisonChannel

-More example are to be added in the future
+More example are to be added in the future...